jasim/jsfoo-talk-learning-to-learn-reason/main.md

 ::: notes

-For illustration, here is a possible initial shape of the node.
+Here's a simplified illustration.
+Consider this is the initial shape of the node:

 :::